NC Plan Analysis · May 2026 Overview & Verdicts Detailed Analysis CircleEngage Intelligence

 35M

-MA members, February 2026 — up from 34.4M a year ago.
+MA members — up from a year ago.
 The market is not contracting.

 3.8%